Ad Noctum: Circuit(ry is Dark)

 “Why don’t we both go get the rocket fuel?”
 Telford suggests.

-“I’ll leave this place when it’s on fire and not before,” Rush informs him, tossing his lighter in the air, catching it, flipping it open, and lighting it, all in the same motion.
-He spirals the top shut with a click.
+“I’ll leave this place when it’s on fire and not before.”
+Rush tosses his lighter in the air, catches it, flips it open, and lights it.
+He lets it burn for a few heartbeats, then spirals the top shut with a click.

 “Okay.”
 Telford looks at him steadily.
 “Don’t start without me.”